 According to Gina Hwang at addthis.com, the best time of the day to publish content to social media depends on the platform.

 While Hwang suggests that Facebook posts do better on Tuesday and Wednesday evenings around the world, data compiled by Niel Patel at Quicksprout.com suggests that peak engagement actually occurs on Thursday and Friday as people enter the weekend with more positive and happy content being shared and engaged with on Friday specifically.

-Facebook is more restrictive than Twitter, with the latter allowing re-tweets of the same content in the same day.
+Facebook is more restrictive than Twitter, with the latter allowing re-tweets of the same content on the same day.

-So most importantly pay attention to the format, and if you can go lengthy and researched on content – not short.
+So most importantly pay attention to the format, and if you can go longer and research on content – not short.
 It turns out that once you have someone’s attention they are willing to give you their friends.
 When you are researched, you are more likely to be linked.
 It all sounds like a meritocracy all things considered.

 But if you can throw some videos in there for good measure, that may be a good idea too.
 Oh, and some lists, such as “10 best ways to conclude a lengthy editorial”.